Puzzle solving tools hub

 Will there be tools for puzzles other than Sudoku?

 Yes.
-The Nonogram Solver and Kakuro Solver are live alongside the Sudoku tools, and future helpers can be added when they offer a useful interactive workflow.
+The Nonogram Solver, Kakuro Solver, KenKen Solver and Battleship Solver are live alongside the Sudoku tools, and future helpers can be added when they offer a useful interactive workflow.

 Do puzzle tools spoil the fun?